 He was a decent prospect at one time.
-Vance, born March 4, 1891, in Iowa, grew to 6-feet-2-inches and 200 pounds.
+Born March 4, 1891, in Iowa, he grew to 6-feet-2-inches and 200 pounds.
 Country strong, as they say.
 Local scouts liked the young fireballer.
 The Pittsburgh Pirates signed him in 1915; he made his big-league debut later that year.
-In his one game with Pittsburgh, he tossed 2.2 innings and gave up three runs, all earned.
+In his one game with Pittsburgh, he tossed 2 2/3 innings and gave up three runs, all earned.
 Not too dazzling.
 The Pirates promptly traded him to the New York Yankees.

 Vance pitched in eight games for the Yanks in ‘15, picked up three decisions and lost all three.
 Over the next few years, he toiled in the minor leagues and nursed his chronically sore arm.
-Dazzy finally made it back to the Bronx for 2.1 innings in 1918 and made a mess of things, surrendering nine hits and four earned runs.
+He finally made it back to the Bronx for 2 1/3 innings in 1918 and made a mess of things, surrendering nine hits and four earned runs.
 New York sent him from one farm club to another and, finally, to New Orleans.

 Whatever the doctor did, it worked.
-(One theory is that Vance had some bone chips removed from his aching elbow.)
-He notched 21 wins for the Pelicans in 1921.
+(One theory is that he removed some bone chips from Vance’s aching elbow.)
+Dazzy notched 21 wins for the Pelicans in 1921.
 The Brooklyn Robins, the forerunner of the Dodgers, purchased Vance’s contract from New Orleans in early 1922.
 He responded by winning 18 games in each of the next two seasons for Brooklyn.

 Vance flat-out dominated National League hitters.
 Burleigh Grimes and Dolph Luque, finished second and third, respectively, in strikeouts that season.
 They fanned 221 batters combined, or 41 fewer than Vance.

-The Dodgers’ ace threw a no-hitter in ’25, on Sept.
-13. The no-no came on a Sunday afternoon at Brooklyn’s Ebbets Field, in the first game of doubleheader against the Philadelphia Phillies.
+The Dodgers’ ace threw a no-hitter the next year.
+The Sept.
+13 no-no came on a Sunday afternoon at Brooklyn’s Ebbets Field, in the first game of doubleheader against the Philadelphia Phillies.
 Vance was matched up against Clarence Mitchell, who didn’t record an out in the game.
-He gave up three runs in the first inning, departed for relief that never came and was on the losing end of a 10-1 blowout.
+He gave up three runs in the first inning, departed for relief that never came and ended up on the losing end of a 10-1 blowout.
 Dick Cox, the Brooklyn clean-up batter, had four hits, while Johnny Mitchell and Jimmy Johnston each drove in three runs.

 Vance walked one batter and struck out nine.
 Philly scored a lone run in the second inning.
 Nelson “Chicken” Hawks reached on a Johnston error, advanced to second base and ran safely to third following a passed ball by Brooklyn catcher Hank DeBerry.
 Hawks then scored his unearned run on a sacrifice fly from Bernie Friberg.

-Vance improved to 22-7 following that victory.
-The Brooklyn ace lost his last two games of the season but 22-9 isn’t shabby, especially for a team that ended up 68-85 and in sixth place.
+With that victory, Vance improved to 22-7.
+The Brooklyn ace lost his last two games of the season but 22-9 isn’t shabby, especially for a team that finished 68-85 and in sixth place.
 He led the N.L. with 221 strikeouts and four shutouts.
 Writers voted him fifth in the N.L.
 MVP race.

 Dazzy combined a hot fastball with a 12-6 curveball.
 Batters couldn’t catch up to the heat or make any sense out of the breaking stuff.
 He finished first in ERA in 1928 (2.09) and again in 1930 (2.61) at the age of 39.
 Following a 12-11 season in 1932, Vance left the Robins for the St. Louis Cardinals and then the Cincinnati Reds.
 He returned to Brooklyn for one more season, 1935, before calling it quits at the age of 44 with a career won-loss mark of 197-140 and a 3.24 ERA (125 ERA+).

 All told, Dazzy led the National League in strikeouts a record seven straight seasons (1922-28).
 He topped it in K/BB ratio eight times (1924-31) and in K/9 ratio eight times (1922-28, 1931).
-Vance put together an incredible (and overlooked) career that began slowly, got rolling in the heart of the Jazz Age and ended during the Great Depression.
+Vance put together an incredible (and overlooked) career that began slowly in the year that Babe Ruth slugged his first major-league home run, got rolling as the Jazz Age grew loud, and ended during the Great Depression.